 Sea containers are typically used for rail transport in trading with China.
 Companies can therefore pack and load containers just as they would for sea transport.
 Rail transport is even particularly suitable for sensitive goods due to the more gentle conditions, and many companies use it successfully for the transport of high-quality goods exported from China to Europe.

-If the container is in Germany: On-carriage connections from Hamburg or Duisburg
+Once the container is in Germany: On-carriage connections from Hamburg or Duisburg

 For the logistics industry, Hamburg and Duisburg are the main destinations for goods shipments to Germany.
 For this reason, it is usually necessary to plan what are called “on-carriage connections” to the destination in Germany.
 As with sea freight, further transport is usually carried out by truck or inland waterway vessel.
 On the Chinese side, delivery is possible via various domestic railway stations along the route.